LucasVanHooste/UnityOption/README.md

 Find the latest Unity package under the releases and import it into your project, or alternatively clone or download the repository.

 ## Contents
-This repository contains the UnityOption script and its dependencies, together with a CustomPropertyDrawer for the type and a CustomPropertyDrawer for highlighting missing references in the inspector.
+This repository contains the UnityOption script and its dependencies, together with a CustomPropertyDrawer for the type.

 ## Usage
 To serialize an optional value in the inspector, create a UnityOption field for the type you want to expose.
 You can create a UnityOption of any type but it is most useful for reference types because these can be null, which can cause runtime errors by design.